Bourgain's condition, sticky Kakeya, and new examples: Introduction

 \subsection{Thanks}

-The author would like to thank Terence Tao for many helpful conversations about this project, and especially for suggesting the argument for Proposition \ref{prop: mild reformulation Bourgain}.
-The author would also like to thank Hong Wang, Shaoming Guo, and Siddharth Mulherkar for their encouragement and helpful conversations.
+The author is grateful to Terence Tao for many helpful conversations about this project, and especially for suggesting the argument for Proposition \ref{prop: mild reformulation Bourgain}.
+The author also thanks Hong Wang, Shaoming Guo, and Siddharth Mulherkar for their encouragement and helpful conversations.
+Finally, the author thanks the anonymous referees for their careful reading of an earlier version of this manuscript and for comments that substantially improved its accuracy and presentation.